xyproto/tinyxxd/README.md

 ## Requirements

-* A C-compiler that supports C11.
+* For building, a C-compiler that supports C11 is needed.
 * For running the benchmark script, `gcc`, `gnuplot` and `python` are needed.
 * For fuzzing, `afl-gcc` and `afl-fuzz` are needed.